bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3698720472440944in"} -->

 I had to add a float left, right down here if you look.
 And this is what lets these two things be next to each other off to the side.
-So let\'s take a look at what we\'ve got.
+So let&apos;s take a look at what we&apos;ve got.

-On the big screen, we\'ve got the vertical navigation bar.
+On the big screen, we&apos;ve got the vertical navigation bar.
 On the small screen, we jump back to the horizontal navigation bar.
 Neither one of these things had a lot of tricky CSS to it.
-But the important part was remembering to put in that media query, that\'s what triggers everything.
+But the important part was remembering to put in that media query, that&apos;s what triggers everything.

-So, if you didn\'t code along with me right now, I hope you\'ll stop, write some code on your own and see if you can\'t get things to move around.
+So, if you didn&apos;t code along with me right now, I hope you&apos;ll stop, write some code on your own and see if you can&apos;t get things to move around.
 Try to do it in such a way that you can see it really making sense.
-Where you know that on small screen phones they really do do their navigation differently than if you\'re on a laptop.
+Where you know that on small screen phones they really do do their navigation differently than if you&apos;re on a laptop.
 Good luck, and make sure to post questions if you run into trouble.

 ## Good examples of responsive design